Impossible Pork: Everything we know about the newest plant-based meat substitute

 Like the Impossible Burger, the main protein in Impossible Pork is soy, with sunflower and coconut oils serving as fat sources.
 The other ingredients contain binders and flavorings including heme, which according to Impossible Foods is the molecule that gives beef that familiar meaty taste and smell when cooked.

-For Impossible Burger and Pork, Impossible Foods modifies a type of yeast to make the heme from soybean leghemoglobin.
+For Impossible Burger and Pork, Impossible Foods modifies a type of yeast to make the heme from soybean leghemoglobin, which is an oxygen carrier found in legumes.
 (The company is sensitive to concerns about genetically modified food and argues that human history is in part a story about modification of edible plants.)

 Why is Impossible Food making plant-based pork?